MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 **MITRE ID**: T1087

 This alert finds OAuth apps registered recently in a relatively new publisher tenant with permissions to change mailbox settings and access emails.
-It checks if the app has made numerous calls to Microsoft Graph API requesting user directory information.
+It verifies whether the app has made numerous calls to Microsoft Graph API requesting user directory information.
 Apps that trigger this alert might be luring users into granting consent so they can access organizational data.

 **TP or FP?**